A strangers attractor

 ‘A strangers attractor’ can be considered as a technical parasite that alludes to the industrial, technological and infrastructure spreading of our times.
 Yet, its role is to connect instead of ‘polluting’.
 It connects spaces through sound that can travel physically in the pipes – both ways – from and to the chamber.

 Planning, negotiations and arrangements for installing the work in the MFA graduation group show became an integral part of the artwork, since even if attempted to be restricted it tends to invade different spaces, as much as technical objects invade our (social and cultural) environment.
 Rough, industrial elements such as pipes, which are normally hidden in infrastructure, are explicitly shown in the work and establish connections like those we experience in our complex social, digital and transportation networks.

 The black exterior of the chamber is in stark contrast to the colorful interior, illustrating the co-existence of multiple realities at the same time.

-Photos 1-4 by David Stjernholm.
-Photos 5-10 by George Koutsouris.
+Photos in slides 1 and 2 by David Stjernholm.
+Photos in slides 3 to 5 by George Koutsouris.

 Printed catalogue excerpt.